RYNO8/Inquit/README.md

 To start a new room, enter a unique name or type new to get a generated name

 To join a room, enter the code given to you.

+Cool function (this wasn't intentional): drag a file or folder from file explorer to Inquit.
+It will copy the link.

 .